LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

   producing an empty band (the node fails when `maxRange <= minRange`).
 - Crew graduation for all 8 M.A.U.S. types.

+**Unresolved but not currently biting:** crew in follow mode used to come back from an avoidance walk wandering with weapons drawn.
+Two changes went in together and the symptom stopped: a snapshot/restore of `storage.behaviorFollowing` + `storage.followingOwner` around the swap, and the `behaviorConfig` fix in `nicemice_setNPCBehavior`. **We do not know which one fixed it.** The `behaviorConfig` bug is confirmed with a confirmed mechanism; the snapshot/restore guards against storage loss that `nicemice_util.lua` shows cannot actually happen, so it is probably a no-op.
+It is cheap and left in.
+If the symptom returns, the board layer is the place to look — most likely `crewmember-emptyhands` re-swapping the weapon off a fresh blackboard.

 **Open work:**
 - Three more graduation npctypes, once uniform assets are final (jumpsuit, officer jacket, black, red).
 Each needs its own `uniformColorIndex` +